-The key exchange protocol was mentioned in [118] as the most common among security solutions.
-The authors continue challenge was focused on desired performance and security properties which were unsatisfactory, whereas the key exchange protocol developed in [118] had an 84% improvement in execution time and 54% improvement in communication overhead.
-The authors of [119] noted that the mentioned security problem for SIoV is still unsolved, however, they commented as well that standardization organizations agreed to apply Vehicular Public-key Infrastructure (V-PKI) for SIoV security.
-According to [120], the technology related to Artificial Intelligence (AI) was the one that led IoV to the next phase of intelligence, namely SIoV, which makes the privacy and security of exchanged data even more serious.
-SIoV security contributed to a decrease vehicle crashes by 80% [109,119,121,122].
+The key exchange protocol was mentioned in [118] as the most common protocol among security solutions.
+The authors’ continuous challenge was focused on desired performance and security properties which were unsatisfactory, whereas the key exchange protocol developed in [118] had an 84% improvement in execution time and a 54% improvement in communication overhead.
+The authors of [119] noted that the mentioned security problem for the SIoV is still unsolved; however, they commented as well that standardization organizations agreed to apply Vehicular Public-key Infrastructure (V-PKI) to SIoV security.
+According to [120], the technology related to Artificial Intelligence (AI) was the technology that led the IoV to the next phase of intelligence, namely the SIoV, which makes the issue of privacy and security of exchanged data even more serious.
+SIoV security contributed to a decrease in vehicle crashes by 80% [109,119,121,122].
 Some algorithms related to SIoV security were given in [119].
-This was for example developed with Unmanned Aerial Vehicles (UAV) securing of SIoV presented in [123] (UAVs were also investigated in [110] to assist the mobile edge computing environment over SIoV).
-The same authors mentioned that the goal of SIoV, known also as a vehicular social network (VSN), is to “make vehicles capable of social communication and low-cost infotainment service provisioning, by integrating social networking-related concepts into IoV” [124].
-Relations between vehicles and road infrastructure’s entities, including effective low-cost and flexible solutions were given also in [20].
-Movable entities were also treated as event witnesses—the authors of [125] developed incentives-based vehicle witnesses as a service that treats vehicles moving in an ad hoc network as the witnesses to designated events.
+These were, for example, developed using Unmanned Aerial Vehicles (UAV) to secure the SIoV, as presented in [123] (UAVs were also investigated in [110] to assist the mobile edge computing environment compared to the SIoV).
+The same authors mentioned that the goal of the SIoV, also known as a vehicular social network (VSN), is to “make vehicles capable of social communication and low-cost infotainment service provisioning, by integrating social networking-related concepts into IoV” [124].
+Relations between vehicles and aspects of road infrastructure, including effective, low-cost, and flexible solutions, were also given in [20].
+Movable entities were also treated as event witnesses—the authors of [125] developed incentive-based vehicle witnesses as services that treat vehicles moving in an ad hoc network as witnesses to designated events.

-The authors of [126] considered SIoV in the context of its application to control traffic congestion and road safety—they have developed an algorithm supporting that concept.
-The authors of [127] developed traffic efficiency by timely delivery of data/information in SIoV environment with ultra-high speed integrated cellular 5G technologies (or any other traditional communication technologies like Wi-Fi, cellular networks, or through dedicated short-range communication [111]).
-Instead of 5G technologies, the authors of [128] proposed a DigiMesh radio module for an ad-hoc wireless network in SIoV to transmit and receive alerts on the driving behaviors of vehicles driven nearby.
-Performing of collaborative edge computing-based traffic management system was the goal in [129] to reduce the average waiting time of vehicles in a network, especially in intersections.
-For this purpose, the multiagent-based deep reinforcement learning was applied for the interaction of servers with IoV and traffic lights to prompt dynamic green waves.
-Also, in [130], the traffic congestion (gaining the maximum throughput) was supported by application of the dynamic traffic congestion management algorithm within SIoV, yet it was developed especially for intersections.
+The authors of [126] considered the SIoV in the context of its application of controlling traffic congestion and road safety, and they have developed an algorithm supporting that concept.
+The authors of [127] improved traffic efficiency by timely delivery of data/information in the SIoV environment with ultra-high-speed integrated cellular 5G technologies (or any other traditional communication technologies such as Wi-Fi, cellular networks, or through dedicated short-range communication [111]).
+Instead of 5G technologies, the authors of [128] proposed a DigiMesh radio module for an ad hoc wireless network in the SIoV to transmit and receive alerts on the driving behaviors of nearby vehicles.
+The improved performance of a collaborative edge computing-based traffic management system was the goal in [129], aiming specifically to reduce the average waiting time of vehicles in a network, especially in intersections.
+For this purpose, multi-agent-based deep reinforcement learning was applied to the interaction of servers with IoV and traffic lights to prompt dynamic green waves.
+Furthermore, in [130], the traffic congestion (gaining the maximum throughput) was supported by application of the dynamic traffic congestion management algorithm within the SIoV, although it was developed especially for intersections.